 The Mill is one of Northeast’s best brunch spots, dishing up healthy meals made from scratch on the daily.
 In the mood for a sweeter dish?
 You can’t go wrong with the wild rice pancakes topped with fruit, house-made granola, and maple syrup — the real stuff.
 And if you’re looking for a savory bite, the Ecuadorian Baked Eggs—with spicy black beans, salsa verde, and roasted potatoes—is calling your name.
 Add a side of fresh fruit or greens, and you’ve got yourself a balanced, flavorful meal.

 Looking for delicious coffee and vegan or vegetarian options?
 Look no further than Groundswell in the Hamline Midway neighborhood of St. Paul.
-Weekend brunch includes a flatbread packed with veggies, the Beets and Sweets salad, and homemade granola with fresh berries.
-And if you’re searching for something truly unique, order the plant-based biscuits and gravy.
+Weekend brunch includes a flatbread packed with veggies, the beets and sweets salad, and homemade granola with fresh berries.
+And if you’re searching for something truly unique, try the plant-based harvest platter.

 Birchwood’s brunch menu caters to the season.
 Ingredients are sourced from farms in MN, WI, and IA, and are combined to create unique meals that make the taste buds weep with joy.
 Savory waffles made with string beans and quinoa and avocado toast with “garden doodads” are just a few of the favorites.
 Nestled in the Seward neighborhood of MPLS, Birchwood is a longstanding name in the community and is the perfect destination for a healthy, nature-inspired weekend brunch.

 This farm-to-table spot in the Tangletown neighborhood serves nothing but the freshest ingredients — most of which are sourced from their very own garden and farm!
-Meals are incredibly tasty and nourishing and are fixed with crunchy vegetables and fresh meats.
-The CSA Hash, Kale Caesar Salad, and Back to Bed French Toast (half portion available) will keep you coming back for more… and more… and more!
+Meals are incredibly tasty and nourishing.
+They're topped with crunchy vegetables and fresh meats.
+The CSA hash, kale Caesar salad, and back to bed French toast (half portion available) will keep you coming back for more… and more… and more!

-Tao is an Uptown gem that has been dishing up healthy brunch since 1968.
+Tao is an Uptown gem that has been dishing up healthy brunch on the daily since 1968.
 Menu items include combinations of local eggs, avocado, whole grains, and antioxidant-rich fruits.
 And if that’s not delicious enough, you can finish off your nourishing meal with a freshly-made green juice.
-If you can’t get enough of the place, they frequently offer community events so you can experience even more Tao greatness.
+Can't get enough of the place?
+They frequently offer community events so you can experience even more Tao greatness.

 If you’re searching for a place to grab a bite and get your caffeine fix, Fairgrounds is your go-to locale.
-This North Loop spot has all of the ingredients for a laid-back weekend brunch with your pals: an extensive drinks menu, all-day breakfast, interior design so innovative you’ll want to move in… seriously, grab a seat (or swing!) and belly up to the brew/matcha/espresso bar for a cuppa and an acai bowl.
-Or breakfast tacos.
-Or Poached Pear and Ricotta Toast.
+This North Loop spot has all of the ingredients for a laid-back weekend brunch with your pals: an extensive drink menu, all-day breakfast, and an interior design so innovative you’ll want to move in… seriously, grab a seat (or swing!), then belly up to the brew/matcha/espresso bar for a cuppa or an acai bowl.
+Other menu items include classic breakfast tacos, vegan breakfast sandwich, and poached pear and ricotta toast.
 You can thank us later.